“This country is in moral decline. I just wish we would return to our Christian values and turn back to God.”

 In other words, there really is nothing new under the sun.

-It’s reckless for Christians to keep playing the Decay card with such regularity, and irresponsible for the Church to wring its hands and shout doom and damnation from a distance, instead of looking for the beautiful, loving, redemptive work already happening in the world, and joining in.
+It’s reckless for Conservative Christians to keep playing the Decay card with such regularity, and irresponsible for the Church to wring its hands and shout doom and damnation from a distance, instead of looking for the beautiful, loving, redemptive work already happening in the world, and joining in.

 We may indeed be a fairly substantial mess right now in America—just no more so than we’ve ever been.
-It’s a sad indictment of our religion that we need to perpetuate the narrative of an ever-deteriorating Humanity to ratchet-up urgency and to galvanize the shrinking faithful into movement.
+It’s a sad indictment of their religion that they need to perpetuate the narrative of an ever-deteriorating Humanity to ratchet-up urgency and to galvanize the shrinking faithful into movement.
 Worse still, is when our Christian witness in the world, is marked by contempt for so much of the world.

 I don’t believe we’re all slowing sliding off into the abyss, despite what some religious people say.
 I’m out here every day and I see heroic, compassionate, reckless acts of beauty all the time.
 I see and speak to lots of inherently good people doing their best; slipping and then getting back up again.
 We’re all flying and failing simultaneously; gaining and losing ground and doing it again and again.
 I reject the myth of our downward spiral because I know how hard I and so many others are working to get this life right and to love well.
 I don’t believe I am in personal moral decay and I imagine the same is true for you, which is the point.